-During the financial years ended March 31, 2021 and March 31, 2020, no ordinary share was issued by the Company.
-During the financial year ended March 31, 2019, the Company issued 10,000 ordinary shares in settlement of restricted units vested under a time-based target in the year ended March 31, 2018.
-Except for options and share units granted and share units vested, as previously prescribed in this paragraph.
-Century did not issue or grant any ordinary shares or securities exercisable into ordinary shares.
+During the financial years ended March 31, 2022, March 31, 2021 and March 31, 2020, no ordinary shares were issued by the Company.
+Except for options and share units granted and share units vested, as previously prescribed in this AIF, Century did not issue or grant any ordinary shares or securities exercisable into ordinary shares.